Acceleration of epigenetic clock

-His research team took blood samples from a total of 137 non-Hispanic white men aged 25 68 the years that have been infected with HIV and taking antiretroviral therapy.
-In addition, they took blood samples from 44 non-Hispanic healthy individuals, white men and not infected with HIV.
-The research team isolated DNA from these samples and analyzed the whole genome methylation patterns using molecular techniques.
+His research team took blood samples from a total of 137 non-Hispanic white men aged 25 to 68 years who were infected with HIV and taking antiretroviral therapy.
+In addition, they took blood samples from 44 healthy non-Hispanic men, white and non-HIV infected individuals.
+The research team isolated the DNA from these samples and analyzed all methylation patterns of the genome using molecular techniques.

-Data on methylation were what researchers and clinicians needed to validate the anecdotal observations that people with HIV age faster, noted Fox.
+Methylation data was what researchers and clinicians needed to validate the anecdotal observations that people with HIV age faster, Fox noted.

-"The epigenetic clock methylone provides the increased mortality or morbidity is accelerated and [our study] really showed that this watch was enhanced in patients with HIV," Fox said.
+"The epigenetic clock of methylone predicts whether increased mortality or morbidity is accelerated and [our study] actually showed that this clock was advanced in patients with HIV," Fox said.

-In addition to accelerated aging in individuals with HIV and Fox Ideker team also found that the average rate of acceleration of age was the same regardless of how long the person had been infected with HIV, which was unexpected.
+In addition to accelerated aging in HIV-positive individuals, Ideker and Fox team also found that the average rate of acceleration of age was the same regardless of how long the person had been infected with HIV, which was unexpected.

-"I'm not entirely sure how to interpret this result," Ideker said, noting that perhaps the elderly rate is constant over time or, alternatively, the tests do not have the power to detect subtle differences in the acceleration of age among those which they have recently infected and those who had been infected for years.
+"I'm not entirely sure how to interpret this result," said Ideker, noting that perhaps the rate of advanced age is constant over time or, alternatively, trials do not have the power to detect subtle differences in age acceleration between those who were recently infected and those who had been infected for many years.

 Viruses or drugs?

-What is not clear is whether this accelerated aging is due to the effect of the virus itself or long-term antiretroviral therapy.
-The resulting chronic inflammation of viral infection may be leading the early onset of age-related morbidities in HIV-positive patients, noted Larry Corey, MD, University of Washington Medical School professor and past president of the Cancer Research Center Fred Hutchinson Seattle.
-Corey headed AIDS Clinical Trial Group em 1987.
+What is not yet clear is whether this accelerated aging is due to the virus's own or long-term effect of antiretroviral therapy.
+Chronic inflammation resulting from viral infection may be leading to early onset of age-related morbidities in HIV-positive patients, noted Larry Corey, MD, Professor of Medicine at the University of Washington and past president of the Fred Hutchinson Cancer Research Center.
+Seattle.
+Corey directed the AIDS Clinical Trial Group in 1987.

-In any case, it is a moot point because HIV is fatal if the patient does not take the antiretroviral medication, Fox said.
+In any case, it is a moot point because HIV is deadly if the patient does not take antiretroviral medication, Fox pointed out.

-Another question that remains is that accelerated aging rate occurs among HIV-infected women and people of different racial groups, noted Carl Dieffenbach, PhD, AIDS division director of the National Institute of Allergy and Infectious Diseases, who was not involved with study.
+Another question that remains is what accelerated aging rate occurs among HIV-infected women and people of different racial groups, noted Carl Dieffenbach, PhD, director of the AIDS division of the National Institute of Allergy and Infectious Diseases, who was not involved with study.

-"The aging of women is a bit more complicated with the effect of estrogen," said Dieffenbach.
+"The aging of the woman is a bit more complicated with the effect of estrogen," said Dieffenbach.

-The study is solid and well made and points to research on HIV to 'very interesting directions, "said Dieffenbach.
+The study is solid and well done and points to HIV research for 'very interesting directions', commented Dieffenbach.

-A discovery with pontenciais clinical implications, Dieffenbach noted, is that the human leukocyte antigen (HLA) genes that regulate the acquired immune response, were hypomethylated in HIV-infected men.
+One finding with key clinical implications, Dieffenbach notes, is that human leukocyte antigen (HLA), genes that regulate the acquired immune response, have been hypomethylated in HIV-infected men.

-Another interesting question that the study raises, Dieffenbach said, is whether the accelerated aging can be alleviated in people with HIV infection or if it is permanent.
+Another interesting question that the study raises, said Dieffenbach, is whether accelerated aging can be attenuated in people with HIV infection or if it is permanent.

-"The virus after taking the human body, establishes a path from which it can not recover or" change course "?"
+"The virus, after taking the human body, establishes a path from which it can not recover or" change course "?"
 Dieffenbach said.
-"Even as the fact that drugs have become better and better, the carriers of HIV infection show a 5 deficit to 7 years in expectation and quality of life."
+"Even as the drugs got better and better, people with HIV infection show a deficit of 5 to 7 years in the expectation and quality of life."

 Slowing the clock

-Along these lines, the results of this study may encourage continued research lifestyle and adjunctive pharmacological interventions that could potentially delay the onset of diseases related to age in HIV-positive individuals, noted Ideker.
-For example, a study currently underway is examining whether statins can reduce the risk of cardiovascular disease among HIV positive patients adults aged 40 75 the years that are taking antiretroviral therapy with no history of heart disease (http://www.reprievetrial.org).
+Along these lines, the results of this study may encourage ongoing lifestyle research and adjunctive pharmacological interventions, which could potentially delay the onset of age-related illness in HIV-positive individuals, Ideker noted.
+For example, a study currently underway is examining whether statins can reduce the risk of cardiovascular disease among HIV-positive adult patients aged 40 to 75 years who are having antiretroviral therapy without a history of heart disease (http://www.reprievetrial.org).

 Editor's note: I showed the article about it to my doctor and she found reasons to prescribe statins me. "